cosmosfarm/KBoard-wordpress-plugin/README.md

 -------------------

 1. Upload 'kboard','kboard-comments' to the '/wp-content/plugins/' directory
-2. Activate the plugin through the 'kboard','kboard-comments' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress